 From Beijing you fly to Guilin, where you will admire one of the most beautiful and most graceful landscapes of China.

-Especially the landscape around the 1.5 hour drive south situated Yangshuo is able to inspire the visitor again and again.
+Especially the landscape around Yangshuo, 1.5 hours south of Guilin, is able to inspire the visitor again and again.
 Even at of the Central Bank of China in Beijing, the beauty of the landscape got around: The karst landscape around Yangshuo was chosen as the motif for the 20 RMB banknotes in the Chinese currency.

-The overnight stay in Yangshuo takes place in an idyllic hotel in a quiet, slightly outside the city.
+The overnight stay in Yangshuo takes place in an idyllic, quiet hotel slightly outside the city.
 From here, numerous small roads invite to easy cycling tours in the beautiful surroundings.